IGBIllinois/data-usage-reporting/README.md

 ## Troubleshooting

 **Scan fails with permission errors:**
-- Ensure the VM has read access to all GPFS directories
+- Ensure the VM has read access to all directories
 - Check `skip_hidden: true` in `scan_config.json`

 **MySQL connection fails:**